isabella232/kendo-react-animation/README.md

 );
 ```

+For more examples and available configuration options, refer to the [Slide documentation](https://github.com/telerik/kendo-react-animation/blob/master/docs/slide/index.md).|

 ### Kendo UI Zoom for React

-The Zoom component shows a new content using zoom transition.
+The Zoom shows new content using a zoom transition.

 ```html-preview
   <style>